Skip to content

 Cedarling OPA Plugin#

 A policy evaluation plugin for Open Policy Agent (OPA) that integrates with Cedarling, allowing users to perform Cedar-based authorization in OPA workflows.
+In addition, the plugin provides the AuthZen access evaluation functionality.

 Functionality#